Teleop Dataset Recording

 --extra-env-id CustomPick-v1Custom environments should accept SO-100/SO-101 six-joint actions in the

-selected recording fields.
-If the unwrapped environment exposes
+If the unwrapped environment exposes task_description, teleop records it

-task_description, teleop records it as the required LeRobot task field.
+as the required LeRobot task field.

 Session flow

 - Configure.
-Pick the env, robot type, episode count, FPS, camera resolutions, action space, countdown, and dataset fields.
+Pick the env, robot type, episode count, FPS, camera

-- Initialize.
+Recheck Portbutton to refresh after fixing it. - Initialize.
 The app connects to the leader arm and creates the dataset.
 If the port is unavailable or blocked by permissions, fix it and retry from the same page.

 - Record.
 A countdown plays, then the simulation mirrors the leader arm.
 The live wrist feed renders in the UI.